 The limitations in this west-to-east transportation is what defines both entry capacity in Nybro and exit to customers in the eastern part of Denmark and in Sweden and towards Poland (Faxe).
-Withdrawal from Stenlille Storage is necessary to secure firm transportation capacity west to east under given dimension criteria (e.g. -13 degrees Celsius temperature).
+Withdrawal from Stenlille Storage is necessary to secure firm transportation capacity west to east under given criteria (-13 degrees Celsius temperature).

-The net gas consumption in Sweden (i.e. net of local sources such as Swedish green gases and regasified LNG) is of particular interest.
+The net gas consumption in Sweden (net of local sources such as Swedish green gases and regasified LNG) is of particular interest.
 With our understanding of expected future net gas consumption, there is enough capacity in the system to meet this, at the same time as a potential user demand for up to 13.4 GWh/h export to Poland.